Mindset

 9. forgetting how far you've already come

 Progress in teaching is slow enough that you stop noticing it.
-You remember the session three months ago that went badly.
+You remember the session that went badly.
 You don't notice that a version of that same session last week went completely fine.

 10. rewriting your class plan from scratch every single time

-Experienced instructors work from templates.
-A structure they trust, with variations inside it.
+Experienced instructors work from a structure they trust, with intentional variations inside it.
 Footwork.
 Abdominals.
 Hip work.
 Stretching.
-The bones stay the same; what changes is what you put on them.
-Building that template — and using it reliably — is one of the most practical things you can do in your first year.
+The bones stay consistent; what changes is what you build on them.
+That structure saves time, protects your energy, and gives you more capacity in the room for what actually matters — your clients.

 you don't have to drop them all at once

-Pick one.
-The one that resonates most right now — or the one that stings a little to read.
-Work on that one for a few weeks.
+Pick one habit.
+The one that resonates most, or the one that stings a little to read.
+Work on that one.
 Notice what shifts.

 Pilates Plans is launching soon — join the waitlist for early access and an exclusive launch price.